Installing the SAS kernel¶

 OSX (Mac) install¶

-Go to https://www.continuum.io/downloads and install Anaconda Python (make sure you get Python3.X).
+- Go to https://www.continuum.io/downloads and install Anaconda Python (make sure you get Python3.X).
 If you install Anaconda without Administrator privileges, then other users on the system will not be able to access the SAS kernel.
-Consider the following:
+Consider the following: - Install in the default location unless you have a good reason to change it.
+Using the default location simplifies administration.

 - One installation prompt is to make Python accessible for just your account or for all users.
 Select the best response for your situation.